HSF/hsf.github.io/organization/_posts/2018/2018-12-05-softwareforum.md

 Distributed data analysis with ROOT RDataFrame and Spark
 --------------------------------------------------------
--   Working with ROOT to establish working model for analysis for FCC levels of data.
 -   In this case Spark does not do the reading - it’s the ROOT code running as a ‘black box’ on all of the mappers.
     -   Using Spark as a way of distributing work, so it’s quite simple;